 Contract of Sale for the Puppy

-Every responsible dog breeder should seal each transaction and sale of puppy with a puppy sale contract.
+Every responsible dog breeder should seal each transaction and sale of a puppy with a puppy sale contract.
 Each puppy or adult dog that you sell, or buy, should come with well-written and relevant contractual clauses that both parties understand and agree to.

 A puppy sale contract is important to protect the buyer and the seller and makes sure whatever was promised and agreed gets respected over time.
 As the buyer of a puppy, you want to make sure the breeder is legally bound to the DNA test results he provided for example.
 And as the seller or breeder, you want the buyer to respect the breeding agreement of the bitch he is purchasing from you, such as the need for the new owner to have your written approval before any mating.

 Each of your puppy’s heritage is what makes a good breeder great!
 If you breed pedigree dogs, your buyer most likely wants to know about the previous generations.
 You may have already given them the family tree before they come to pick the pup up, but you definitely should add it to the puppy pack.

-If your dog is registered with any organism (Kennel Club, ISDS, or other) you may ask these organisations for an official pedigree certificate.
+If your dog is registered with any organism (Kennel Club, ISDS, or other) you may ask these organizations for an official pedigree certificate.
 If not, you can make it yourself on Word.